“When others mimic our behavior, we like them more”

 Well, van Baaren et. al. instructed your waitress to verbally repeat your order precisely (and not that of your colleague).
 This verbal mimicry unconsciously worked in her favour: you gave her a bigger tip.

 Another proof of the power of mimicry is the fact that recently a chatbot passed the “Turing test” (which means that the chatbot made 30% of its users think they were interacting with a human being).
 How did ‘he’ do that?
 By mimicking the user’s speech and behaviour!

 Finally, some interesting insights arise from the finding that our brain seems to be wired for mimicry.

 We have special mirror neurons which help us recognize, internalize and act upon other people’s behaviors.

 Online Persuasion tips:

-If your customer care center uses webcams, instruct them to mimic their customer’s behavior.
+- If your customer care centre uses webcams, instruct them to mimic their customer’s behaviour.

 - Use pictures showing actual consumers buying or consuming your product (not only on your site but also on Facebook, Instagram, Pinterest,…).